 "... and his profile, whatever the wall is."

-Information from the profile ("about me") has at least provided information about netizens' identities relating to name, gender, and face or seeing the physical form of the stranger by looking at his profile photo or photos on people's Facebook pages.
-The stranger.
+Information from the profile ("about me") has at least provided information about netizens' identities relating to name, gender, and face, or seeing the physical form of the stranger by looking at his profile photo or photos on people's Facebook pages.
 Thus, from the profile, netizens can recognize "figures" from strangers asking for friendship.
 Although the profile page's identity seems concise, it is sufficient to know the stranger's identity for netizens.
 Netizens do not need complete and detailed personal information to initiate communication and interact in the virtual world.

 In this study, the way informants recognize foreigners in Facebook-mediated communication is to look at their mutual friends.
-That is, the informant saw who the informant's Facebook friends had become Facebook friends from the stranger.
+That is, the informant sees who the informant's Facebook friends had become Facebook friends from the stranger.
 By knowing mutual friends, informants will usually have the confidence to accept friendship invitations.

 As said by the third informant, namely: